-For a more detailed picture, please review the graphs and commentary we’ve prepared below and you will see the improvements in the market that we’re observing.
-Please email or call to discuss any of the data we’ve outlined here or if you need additional information!
+We provide the following eight graphs each month as a snapshot of the Orlando housing market.
+The data represents the housing market in Orange and Seminole counties and may not reflect the exact market conditions for your neighborhood.
+For a more detailed picture, please review the graphs and commentary we’ve prepared below and you will see the changes that are occurring each month in the Greater Orlando real estate market.
+We trust you find this information helpful and please feel free to email or call to discuss any of the data we’ve outlined here or to request additional information!

 Inventory of Resale Homes

 The Inventory graph shows the total number of residential properties currently For Sale in the Multiple Listing Service.

 This shows the number of closed sales each month.
 It also demonstrates that the peak of the market happens each year during the summer selling season of May, June and July.
 It’s not that everyone has school age children but there are enough Buyers who have children in school to torque the market each year, thereby creating a peak around the summer months.

 This is the historical trend line of the average interest rate available for a thirty year home mortgage.

 Percent Difference: Sales to Listings

 This shows the percent difference between the asking price and the selling price and is a measure of the competitiveness in the market.
 As inventory declines, sellers are more likely to receive at or above their offered price.

 This shows the average selling price each month and is always a higher number than the Median Sales price.